 Washington State University.

-Member of the Year Award to honor a club member for contributions made to the club.
+Member of the Year Award honors a club member for their dedication, work, and support of our club.
 The award is presented annually at the June Fling.
-The 2019 award winner is Karen Ricketts,
+The 2021 award winner is

 Each year in July, members look forward to Craft Day, held at the home of Karen Ricketts.
 Projects typically have a garden theme and are unveiled a few evenings later at a fun potluck shared with spouses and friends.
 Other activities during the summer may include garden tours and visits to nurseries.